hestonhoffman/PFCExperiment/docker-build-image.md

 For more information on these build images, see [Pipelines Build Environments](./build-environment.html).

+> **Important:** The Pipelines build servers use [the IP addresses housed in this GitHub repostory](https://github.com/puppetlabs/pipelines-ips).
+>
+> If your organization requires a whitelist of IP adresses, such as for a firewall, we strongly recommend watching this repository for changes.
+>
+> If whitelisting IP addresses isn't an option, see our documentation on [setting up your own build servers](./build-hardware.html#use-your-own-build-server).

 You can further enhance this list with your own custom-built Docker images.
 To add a custom-built image to the shared image list, you create a Docker Dockerfile and build it with Pipelines for Applications.
 Simply navigate to the completed Docker image details page in the Pipelines web UI and mark that image as a build image.

 ## Image requirements